sciath/sciath/README.md

     cd example4
     ./pth_example4.py           # ex2 should pass; ex1 and ex3 should fail

+#### Example 9

+Floating point comparisons can be absolute or relative.

+    cd example9
+    ./pth_example9.py           # testAbs should fail; testRel should pass

 ### Tests defined in separate directories
 #### Example 2